Digital banks in Ireland

 - Spending and saving features

-Here are a few things that you may not know about using your mobile as your main point of contact with your bank:
+Here are a few things that you may not know about using your smartphone as your main point of contact with your bank:

 However, digital banks charge far fewer fees.
 You will find that most will come with a “free” account option that charges €0 per month.
 Then, if you want to unlock more features you can pay a monthly fee.
-There are still sometimes small ATM fees but you will not pay fees for card transactions and no annual fees apply.
+There are sometimes ATM fees but you will not pay fees for card transactions and there are no annual fees.
 You can also avoid some of the smaller fees by paying a higher ongoing monthly fee.